-In Argentina, the Convertibility Law characterized the decade of the 90's.
-[3] This law secured a right that Argentineans demanded: the right to use foreign currencies, in particular the US dollar, to protect their savings and to sign medium and long-term contracts.
+In Argentina, the decade of the 1990s was characterized by the rule of the Convertibility Law.^[2] This law secured a right that Argentineans demanded but that had been denied until that moment: the right to use foreign currencies, in particular the US dollar, to protect their savings and to sign medium and long term contracts.

-The Convertibility Law originated as Common Law in a country with Napoleonic Law tradition.
+The Convertibility Law was originated as Common Law in a country with Napoleonic Law tradition.
 Indeed, this law owed its initial popularity to the fact that it ruled according to the already established customs of the people.
 [4], [5]

-Many scholars interpreted that the Convertibility Law fixed the Peso to the US Dollar, and therefore they frequently referred to the convertibility Law as a "Currency Board".
+It has been highlighted that the Convertibility Law fixed forever an exchange rate of 1 Peso per US Dollar, and therefore it has been frequently described as a "Currency Board".

-I explained in several occasions that the fixing was only temporary.
-The Convertibility Law set a cap to the exchange rate pesos per dollars but it did not set a floor.
+I explained in several occasions that the fixing was only temporary.^[6] The Convertibility Law set a cap to the exchange rate pesos per dollars but it did not set a floor.
 Consequently, the peso could have floated and appreciated at times of strong capital inflows.
 This characteristic created a natural exit mechanism from the fixed exchange rate regime, without abandoning the convertibility system and, at the same time, maintaining the enforceability of contracts made in foreign currencies.

-In fact, in 1997, when Argentina had overcome the Tequila Crisis and was growing vigorously, the Peso should have begun to float.
+In fact, in 1997, when Argentina had overcome the Tequila crisis and was growing vigorously, the Peso should have begun to float.
 At that time, the outcome would have been an appreciation of the domestic currency, and, Congress could have eliminated the ceiling (1 to 1) without introducing any noise.
 For the astonishment of all of those who confused the convertibility with a fixed exchange rate system, Argentina would have had convertibility with floating exchange rate, as they have it in most advanced economies including Euroland, Canada, Australia, Great Britain and Singapore.
 The case of Singapore is particularly interesting because it dropped the fixed exchange rate without eliminating the convertibility, precisely through the flotation, at a time that the Singaporean currency needed to appreciate vis-à-vis the Sterling Pound.

-Why Argentina did not let the Peso to float in 1997 when that would have eliminated the Damocles' Sword of a traumatic devaluation?
+Why did not Argentina float in 1997 when that would have eliminated the Damocles' Sword of a traumatic devaluation?
 The reason is political.
 By 1997, the rivalry between Menem and Duhalde for the presidential candidacy of the Justicialist Party 1999 had already unraveled.
 Both decided to use the provincial public expenditure as a tool to win the candidacy.
 The appreciation of the Peso would have stopped the inflow of short-term capital and, therefore, financing the growing provincial expenditure would have become more difficult.
 Instead of focusing on consolidating the monetary system that had given back trust to Argentineans, the Government facilitated the financing of increasing fiscal deficits in the provinces.
-This created a problem of excessive and costly indebtness that made the fixed exchange rate unsustainable and, at the end, destroyed convertibility.
+This created a problem of excessive and costly indebt ness that made the fixed exchange rate unsustainable and, at the end, destroyed convertibility.